PTSSpace/APG/README.md

 ## License

-APS is licensed under the BSD 4-clause license, please see the LICENSE file.
+APG is licensed under the BSD 4-clause license, please see the LICENSE file.

 ## Copyright